 Take a look at a few signs labor is near with twins.
 Later, I’ll also share what to do when you realize you’re in labor but aren’t dilated enough to head to the hospital yet:

 Braxton Hicks contractions feel like a painless, mild tightening in your uterus and can happen as early as the second trimester.
 They’re “practice contractions”—the uterus is tightening to prepare for the eventual labor down the line.
 Some women experience this for some pregnancies while others don’t at all.

 If you feel a tightening in your uterus, see if it’s Braxton Hicks or the real onset of labor.
 How can you tell the difference?
 Braxton Hicks contractions are irregular and come and go at erratic times.

 Certain steps can also rule out Braxton Hicks as the cause for the contractions.
 For instance, they should go away if you:

 - Lay on your left side so your blood is better able to flow through your body with less pressure.

 - Drink water.

-As you experience the contractions, track their frequency and see if there’s a pattern.
-If you do find a pattern and you’re still experiencing contractions, even after doing the above steps, you’re likely entering labor.
+Monitoring these contractions is important.
+Track their frequency and see if there’s a pattern.
+If you do find a pattern, even after doing the above steps, you’re likely entering labor.

-Free printable: Want to make sure you get everything you need done for your twin pregnancy?
-Join my newsletter and grab my Twin Pregnancy Checklist!
+Free printables: Want to make sure you get everything you need done for your twin pregnancy?
+Join my newsletter and grab your Twin Pregnancy Checklist!
 Now you’ll know which tasks you need to take care of before the twins arrive.
-Download it below—at no cost to you:
+Get it below—at no cost to you: